betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 ## The importance of keeping work surfaces clean
-Keeping our work areas clean is always a good practice but even more so now to help stem the spread of COVID-19.<sup>[2]</sup> There are some simple things you can do to help stop the spread and if we all are diligent those things can have a big impact on how the next several months play out for everyone.<sup>[45]</sup>
+Keeping our work areas clean is always a good practice but even more so now to help stem the spread of COVID-19.<sup>[2]</sup> There are some simple things you can do and if we all are diligent those things can have a big impact on how the next several months play out for everyone.<sup>[45]</sup>

 Current guidance from the CDC<sup>[1]</sup> is...